01What the lineage view shows

 Known uncertainty is preferable to false precision.
 The project should say less when the sources say less.

-Send corrections to pussynawa@proton.me.
-Where possible include a stable public source and a specific claim — which entry or relationship is wrong, what should change, the source URL, and whether the change affects privacy, identity, dates, location, school / lineage, or relationship type.
+For an ordinary factual correction, use Suggest correction on the relevant entry or event page.
+It opens the contribution guide, which explains what information is useful and where to send it.
+Where possible include a stable public source and a specific claim — what is wrong, what should change, and whether the change affects dates, location, school / lineage or relationship type.

 If the correction comes directly from the person an entry describes, a public source is preferred but not always required; the person should state explicitly what may be published.
 Preferred outcomes are precise: fix a bio sentence, downgrade apprenticeship to influence, remove an unsupported relationship, add a source link, split two merged identities, or hide a private detail.